wp-plugins/inactive-user-deleter/readme.txt

 == Screenshots ==

-1. Remember, my plugin will never delete user No 1, and will do delete operations only after <last warning>, like that
+1. Remember, my plugin will never delete user No 1, and will do delete operations only after &lt;last warning&gt;, like that

 == Frequently Asked Questions ==